wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.10 =
+* Fix - Quantity Based shipping now calculates based on shippable items only.
+* Fix - Payment Express now submitting the first and last name for the TxnData1 value which becomes visible in live mode.
+* Fix - Payment Express PxPay 2.0, fix to only send email receipt once.
+* Fix - Some themes cause thumbnails and swatches to break because the theme forces all images to be visible.
+Some built in javascript has been added to correct for this.
+* Fix - Cart item now uses the image not found image from your theme, instead of requiring an image to be added to all products.
+* Addition - Nets Netaxept Payments added, but still in development.
 = 2.1.9 =
 * Improvement - Membership content and alternate content now runs shortcodes inside of that content.
 Great for adding a form or plugin data that is only available to members.
 * Improvement - Performance boost for all users on their store and product details pages.
 Eliminated a few duplicate mysql calls that were slowing performance.